 Harry Snow's Family.

-Harry's father Martin was from the city of Cologne (Köln) which was located on the Rhine River in the northwest German state of Westphalia.
+Harry's father Martin was born in Straberg (later Straberg Dormagen).
+The village in the northwest German state of Westphalia was north of Cologne (Köln).
 Johan Schnee and his family boarded the Francis B. Cutting in Antwerp, Belgium and arrived in New York on 11 November 1856.
 He was a 45 year old farmer according to ship records.
-His wife, 42 year old Marie Gertrude, 11 year old son Martin, 9 year old son Anton (John), 6 year old son Werner and 6 month old daughter Anna made the voyage with him.
+His wife, 42 year old Marie Gertrude, 11 year old son Martin, 9 year old son Anton (John), 6 year old son Werner and 6 month old daughter Anna.
+Traveling in steerage, they brought 3 chests filled with their belongings.
+His sister Agnes, her husband and children made the voyage with him.
 They settled in Chicago, Illinois.

 The American Civil War.